-In a letter to Kathleen Sebelius, Secretary of the U.S. Department of Health and Human Services, four Republican senators expressed concerns over several issues related to the adoption of EHRs through the Centers for Medicare & Medicaid Services (CMS) and the Office for the National Coordinator for Health IT (ONC)’s meaningful use program.
+In an official message to Kathleen Sebelius, Secretary of the U.S. Department of Health and Human Services, four senators, all from the Republican Party, aired their concerns pertaining to the recent adoption of EHRs through the Centers for Medicare & Medicaid Services (CMS) and the Office for the National Coordinator for Health IT (ONC)’s meaningful use program.
 The message has arrived after several weeks ago the Republicans (now from the House of Representatives) have demanded that the meaningful use program would be suspended altogether until further notice.

-This letter was not as critical as the House Republicans letter, and focused more on getting answers to various questions on Stage 2 of meaningful use.
-The senators, Tom Coburn (R-Okla.), Richard Burr (R-N.C.), Pat Roberts (R-Ks.), and John Thume (R-S.D.) asked the relevant staff from CMS and ONC to meet with Senate Finance and Senate Health, Education, Labor, and Pensions Committees, noting a recent briefing by the government agencies did not give “enough time and opportunity” to cover the final rule.
+The letter is penned by the members of the U.S.Senate: Tom Coburn (R-Okla.), Richard Burr (R-N.C.), Pat Roberts (R-Ks.), and John Thume (R-S.D.) and explicitly asks the decision making staff from CMS and ONC to congregate with Senate Finance and Senate Health, Education, Labor, and Pensions Committees, while pointing out a recent debriefing by the official agencies did not provide enough opportunities to establish solid decisions.